Some properties are exempt from Council Tax. This means that no Council Tax is payable whilst certain conditions are met.

 - property where all the residents are severely mentally impaired -

-- liable occupiers would need to be certified by a doctor to be suffering from severe impairment of intelligence and social functioning, which appears to be permanent
+- liable occupiers would need to be certified by a doctor to be suffering from severe impairment of intelligence and social functioning.
+These must appear to be permanent

 - you also need to be entitled to at least 1 of a number of benefits